Tbrennan6/IcelandicNow/docs/05_Inflection_I/05_umlaut.md

 ### Where Is I-umlaut Common
 While it is ultimately impossible and unproductive to know if a word had an *i* in the ending when Germanic Umlaut was active or if the forms changed by analogy, knowing some of the common places it occurs can be very helpful.

-I-umlaut is very common in the past tense of weak j-verbs.
+I-umlaut is very common in the past tense of weak j-verbs (a verb type covered in later lessons).

 Example 1: Að telja -> Ég t**a**ldi\